[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 These tools provide powerful filtering and query options, allowing you to quickly isolate issues, understand resource dependencies, and assess the impact of changes in your infrastructure.

-This post is all about making yourself aware of the debugging and logging features provided by Terraform for troubleshooting the issues which you might face in your development, testing, staging, or production instances.
+This post is all about becoming aware of the debugging and logging features provided by Terraform for troubleshooting issues you might face in your development, testing, staging, or production instances.

-Setting up the correct info, debug and error message can significantly lessen your troubleshooting time as well as make your monitoring task.
-You can even dump the Terraform logs into log analyzer tools such as Splunk or ELK to get some visual graphs.
+Setting up the correct info, debug, and error message can significantly lessen your troubleshooting time as well as make your monitoring task.
+You can even dump the Terraform logs into tools like Splunk or ELK to generate visual graphs.

 Note: New versions of Terraform are placed under the BUSL license, but everything created before version 1.5.x stays open-source.
 OpenTofu is an open-source version of Terraform that expands on Terraform’s existing concepts and offerings.
 It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.